MattKevan/Sketch-to-git-workflow/README.md

 ### Warning

-Conflicts are a nightmare to sort out manually, so I'd reccommend using the [Kactus](https://kactus.io) client to do this as it has a nice visual inspector.
+Conflicts are a nightmare to sort out manually, so I'd recommend using the [Kactus](https://kactus.io) client for this as it has a nice visual inspector.

 ## About this project